MathKeyboardEngine/MathKeyboardEngine/README.md

 </script>
 ```

-Notes:

-- "mke" is an abbreviation of "MathKeyboardEngine".
+Note: "mke" is an abbreviation of "MathKeyboardEngine".
 You can choose something different.
 (But the iife format forces you to use "mke".)

-- Visit (the right version of)\* the [examples](https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/main/examples) folder for more implementation details.
+Visit the [documentation](https://mathkeyboardengine.github.io/docs/0.1/) and (the right version of)\* the [examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/main/examples) for more implementation details.
-- The [documentation page](https://mathkeyboardengine.github.io/docs/0.1/) may also help building insight in the classes and methods of this library.

 \* If you use a version tag in the url like this: https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/v0.1.0-beta.8, you can see the git repository (e.g. 'examples' folder, etc.) as it was for that version.